nymarya/school-budgets-for-education/README.md

 box-plots-for-education-reboot
 ==============================

-":chart_with_upwards_trend: :bar_chart: Analysis on budgets for schools for ML class' project.
+Analysis on budgets for schools for ML class' project.
 Originally, a competition by DrivenData https://www.drivendata.org/competitions/46/box-plots-for-education-reboot/

 Project Organization
 ------------